codenet/public-notes/col733-why-cloud.md

 average.
 Every 9 days, you're forced to do the boring tasks of recovering your crashed laptop.

-Crashed laptops and servers is not just boring; it is also very expensive.
+Crashed laptops and servers is not just boring, it is also very expensive.
 Let us say Amazon's servers crash for an hour during prime day.
 Within 1 hour, Amazon loses millions of dollars.
 Loss of data can severely break user trust: imagine a bank that loses last 100 transactions of an account.